Andrew Knowles

 Projects

 While I've experimented with programming and modding since I was a kid, I began taking game development more seriously when I joined CMU's Game Creation Society.
-Since then I've also branched out into building 3D software for other purposes, such as art and research.
+In addition to making games (in school, and now professionally), I've previously branched out into building 3D software for other purposes as well, such as art and research.

-Here are some projects I've been working on recently.
+Here are some personal highlights of mine.
 See my full portfolio for more.

 Recursive Portals via Stencil Buffer